 Let’s PERSIST WITH A BACK-AND-FORTH RECIPROCITY in our interactions:

 • ACCEPT ALL RESPONSES from your child without correcting what they say.
 This is not the time to ‘teach’ appropriate sentence structure or behaviour.
 This Floortime session is about CONNECTING in a pleasurable way.
-It is about getting the BACK-AND-FORTH FLOW and that is all.
+It is about getting the BACK-AND-FORTH FLOW.

 • USE AFFECT RATHER THAN WORDS if your child isn’t responding.
 That is, make funny sounds of anticipation such as “Ohhhhh?” or “Ohhhh…” or “Ohhhh!” or even “Hmmm…” or gasps or giggles.
 You want your child to be enticed into referencing you and then responding to you.
 You can even do something funny with your body like wobbling so not to fall over.

 • KEEP YOUR COOL!
 It is frustrating when your child can’t stay in an interaction with you, for sure.
 But if you do not stay regulated and engaged yourself, you will be unable to entice your child into an interaction with you at FEDC 3.
 Try not to take your child’s lack of reciprocity or responding personal.
 You need PATIENCE because you are helping the child learn this.
-The child will need to practice this millions of times WITH YOUR SUPPORT so they can automate it.
+The child will need to practice this millions of times WITH YOUR SUPPORT so they can automate it, and each child will communicate differently.
+Watch for their communication cues!

 2. KEEP WITH THE INTERACTION.
 If we open a circle of communication with our child and the child responds, we want to continue with another related circle rather than jumping to something new and opening a new circle.
 This means we try to STAY IN THE MOMENT.
 We want to create that back-and-forth flow rather than just comment on what the child is doing or repeat what the child says.